 The small village of Balali in Haryana has been in news ever since wrestler Geeta Phogat won India the first gold medal in female wrestling.
-The recent Aamir Khan starrer Dangal that’s based on the lives of the Phogat sisters has definitely renewed people’s interest in the village.
+The recent Aamir Khan-starrer Dangal, which is based on the lives of the Phogat sisters, has definitely renewed people’s interest in the village.
 Beyond the Phogat sisters, however, or the village’s idyllic setting, little is known about the village or the lives of the women who live there.

 Its picturesque setting isn’t the only different thing about Balali though.
 The village has a better sex-ratio (921 per thousand) than the average sex-ratio of Haryana (879) or even Bhiwani district (886), under which the village was administered until late this year.
 And while everybody agrees that Geeta and Babita’s success generated a huge interest among girls in the village in sports like wrestling and kabaddi, opinion varies on exactly when the women started having a life untethered by the compulsions of running a household.

 Some men in the village, smoking a hookah on a lazy afternoon, told me that they had never discriminated between their sons and daughters as far as education is concerned.
 After all, they say, a woman from their village was the first one to matriculate among several nearby villages, way back in the 1960s.

 “At that time nobody used to educate their daughters.
 My father used to live outside and he got all his children educated.
 He was unemployed but he got all of us educated,” says Raghubir Singh, younger brother of Rajpati Sangwan who was the first woman to matriculate from the village.
 Sangwan’s story, however, ended there.
 She may have been educated, but the family married her off and her in-laws did not allow her to take a job.

 ‘If She Can Get Ahead, Why Can’t I?’